SOS-WATER

 September 21st, 2023|

-Our SOS-Water project and coordinator Taher Kahil were featured in the austrian Trend magazine as part of an article highlighting EU-funded projects in Austria! 👏 The article sheds light on the substantial commitment of the [...]
+Our SOS-Water project and coordinator Taher Kahil were featured in the austrian Trend magazine as part of an article highlighting EU-funded projects in Austria! 👏 The article sheds light on the substantial commitment of [...]

 New publication from Universitat Politècnica de València